Tiamat-Tech/elements/README.md

 <details><summary>📃 <b>Components</b></summary>

-These components can be used to create a custom &lt;Carousel&gt; component.
-Every rendered component accepts `className` and `style` props (in addition to any other prop accepted by a React DOM node) so custom CSS classes and styles may be applied to supplement the basic required styles.
+These atomic components can be used to assemble a custom &lt;Carousel&gt; component.
+Every rendered component accepts `className` and `style` props (as well as all other props accepted by a React DOM node) so custom CSS classes and styles may be applied to supplement the basic required styles.
 The contents of the included `styles.css` file must be manually added to the project's CSS for the carousel to function.

 The &lt;Provider&gt; component must be the parent of all other carousel components and accepts the following props.